Preserving paintings and frames

 - Sub-zero temperatures can cause acrylic paintings to grow brittle and crack.

 - High ambient temperatures can soften paint and other constituent materials, which then causes dirt to stick and become absorbed into the work.

 - Excessive heat dries paintings and speeds up natural ageing.

 Pollutants in the form of gases and particles can cause or accelerate deterioration in paintings, as chemicals react and cause discolouration and fading.

-Gaseous pollutants are not a pressing problem for paintings and frames, although be aware that impure gold leaf is more likely to be tarnished than pure gilding.
+Gaseous pollutants aren’t a high risk for paintings and frames; but be aware that impure gold leaf is more likely to be tarnished than pure gilding.
 High visitor numbers and poor housekeeping can lead to an accumulation of dust, which is more dangerous to paintings and frames.
-The mixture of particles attracts moisture and can become absorbed into the artworks.
+The mixture of particles attracts moisture and can become absorbed into the artwork.

 Remember these crucial points when protecting your paintings from pollution:

 - Good housekeeping is the best prevention of dust pollutants.